LanguageAsCode/.github/README.md

 ### 7. Featured Projects

-Our flagship projects serve as concrete demonstrations of the 'Language is Code' protocol, transforming complex ideas into clear, replicable, and valuable artifacts.
+Our flagship projects serve as concrete demonstrations of the 'Language As Code' protocol, transforming complex ideas into clear, replicable, and valuable artifacts.

 - `**episode-001-recursive-chef**` This project demonstrates a technique of "Adversarial Creativity."
 The technique uses **Persona Injection** to force the model to favor its internal weights (**Parametric Memory**) over the provided source text (**RAG/Episodic Memory**).
 It showcases how this method can bypass the retrieval-augmented generation restraints in Google's NotebookLM to produce novel, high-quality creative content—in this case, unique cooking shows and magazine-style articles—proving that a system's limitations can be a gateway to its hidden creative capabilities.
 - [https://github.com/LanguageIsCode/episode-001-recursive-chef](https://github.com/LanguageIsCode/episode-001-recursive-chef)